script-repo/AHAGAI/README.md

 The excel spreadsheet of the top 100 books has been created.
 It has a book summary and key points summary for each book. https://github.com/script-repo/AHAGAI/blob/main/Top_100_Self_Improvement_Books_Final_List.xlsx

+The calendar for 30 days has been created as an app here: https://xsljquwjdwebzogy.preview.co.dev/